uphold/fastify-openapi-router-plugin/README.md

 ### Error handler

 If there was an error associated with `security` processing of a request, the plugin will throw an `UnauthorizedError`.
-It defaults to displaying a `401` status code with `{ code: 'unauthorized', 'message': 'Unauthorized' }` as the payload.
+It defaults to displaying a `401` status code with `{ code: 'FST_OAS_UNAUTHORIZED', 'message': 'Unauthorized' }` as the payload.
 You can override this behavior by registering a fastify error handler:

 ```js
 fastify.setErrorHandler((error, request, reply) => {